MarsBased/handbook/guides/development/angular-guidelines.md

 These are our reference resources.
 Still, a project often needs extra libraries.
 Before adding a new library, it must be approved by the project's tech lead.

-Are you missing any resource or interesting article on this list?
+Are you missing any resources or interesting articles on this list?
 Feel free to suggest additional useful resources by creating a PR to let us know!